 So, how do we confirm that the CHAIN_APPROX_SIMPLE

-The following code block uses the above image to apply the CHAIN_APPROX_SIMPLE
+The following code uses the above image to visualize the effect of the CHAIN_APPROX_SIMPLE

 Python: